Warda-Syeda/matlabMRICourse/selecting_rois.md

 **Cleaning Binary Mask**

+We use 'bwareaopen' to remover all isolated regions of size 500 or less.

 {% codesnippet "./Snippets/S30.m" %}{% endcodesnippet %}

 ![](./BookImages/brainExtractClean.jpg)

 **Selecting Brain Region**

+To select the brain regions, we calculate the area of each isolated region by using 'regionprops' and select the region with largest area as brain region.

+To do this, we assign a unique label to each region by using 'bwlabel'

 {% codesnippet "./Snippets/S31.m" %}{% endcodesnippet %}

+Next, we calculate area of each labeled region and find the index of the region with largest area.

 {% codesnippet "./Snippets/S32.m" %}{% endcodesnippet %}

+Finally, we extract the largest region by using 'ismember'.

 {% codesnippet "./Snippets/S33.m" %}{% endcodesnippet %}

+To fill in any holes left in the region due to binarization, we use 'imfill' function.

 {% codesnippet "./Snippets/S34.m" %}{% endcodesnippet %}